Aeroluna/LunaCoopMod/README.md

 - Changed Vorazun level 1 perk to additionally increase the shields of all combat units (except Dark Templar) by 40.

-Why does the level 1 only affect Dark Templar?
-This should help increase the viability of all her other units.
+This should help increase the survivability of all her other units.
+Pairs well with her level 7 perk for increased shield regeneration rate.

 - Changed Disruption Web to no longer require research.
 - Added Flux Vanes upgrade which increases the movement speed and acceleration of Void Rays.